microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-0.109.md

 The following are changes that are not required, but may be useful to you.

+## ICustomDataSource
+The `ICustomDataSource` is now marked obsolete and will be removed prior to a v1.0.0 release candidate.
+You should update all references to use the renamed `IProcessingSource`.

-## CustomDataSourceBase
+## ProcessingSource (formerly CustomDataSourceBase)

 The method `SetApplicationEnvironmentCore` is now virtual, so you no longer have to override it if you do not want to.
-An `ApplicationEnvironment` property is now available on the base class that you may reference in your `CustomDataSource.`
+An `ApplicationEnvironment` property is now available on the base class that you may reference in your `ProcessingSource.`